The Management Board

-Clive held positions in sales and marketing over 25 years with Scottish Amicable and Zurich Insurance.
-He was Investment Sales Manager and Sales Director at Zurich Life and Group Director at ZIFA.
-He became Managing Partner of the Training Design Studio in 1999, writing and delivering training programmes on taxation, pensions and investment.
-At the same time, he set up the specialized research-based consultancy, CWC Research, with his wife, Monica, to provide data and advice to insurers, fund managers and specialist consultancies.
+Clive Waller held a variety of management positions in sales and marketing for some twenty-five years with Scottish Amicable and Zurich.
+He became managing partner of the Training Design Studio in 1999, writing and delivering training programmes on taxation, pensions and investment.
+At the same time, he set up the specialised research-based consultancy, CWC Research with his wife, Monica.

-Clive has an MBA from Wolsey Hall, Oxford, and is an associate of the Personal Financial Society.
+Clive has an MBA from Wolsey Hall, Oxford and is an Associate of the Personal Finance Society.

-He is a regular feature writer and speaker at industry events.
+Heather writes a column for New Model Adviser and is a regular speaker at industry events.

 Justin Urquhart Stewart